By-Laws and Rules for the Operation of The World Council on Isotopes

 - (c) Expenditures incurred to organize and host an International Conference on Isotopes (ICI) shall be borne by the organization hosting the event.
 A percentage of total registration and booth fees will be transferred to the WCI reserve fund for the ICI.
 This percentage shall be agreed on by the Executive Committee and ICI Organizers.

-- (e) Sponsorship and advertisements programs attached can be provided by the Council.
-The levels and benefits of the sponsorship and the advertising rates may be determined by the Executive Committee and announced via the WCI newsletter and website.
+- (e) Sponsorship and advertisements programs can be provided by the Council.
+The levels and benefits of the sponsorship and the advertising rates may be determined by the Executive Committee and announced via the WCI Newsletter and Website.

 - (f) Contributors to the funds of the Council shall be acknowledged in an appropriate way and carry such privileges as may be determined by the Executive Committee.
 The contributors will be classified into 1) Bronze member, 2) Silver member, 3) Gold member, based on the amount of contributions as follows: